rbucks/pelican-uptime/README.md

 pip3 install -r requirements.txt
 ```

+## Notice

+pelican often caches python sources, outputs, css files and sometimes troubleshooting is confusing.
+In order to ensure that environment is clear try to remove any `__pycache__`, `.sass-cache`, `output` folders

 ## How to run

 Run this command to create a development server that automatically compiles updates to the static source files and serves the output.
 This uses by default the `output` folder and the `pelicanconf.py` settings file.